-Exercise is important not just to reduce the risk of further joint damage but for reducing the risk of heart disease, improving muscle strength and mental wellbeing too.
+Exercise is important because it helps reduce the risk of further joint damage.
+It also helps by reducing pain and the risk of heart disease and by improving muscle strength and mental wellbeing.
 There are exercises for people at all stages of their RA journey.